/ What Is a Secure Web Gateway?

 Zscaler and SWG

 Zscaler has been named a Leader in the Gartner Magic Quadrant for Secure Web Gateways for 10 consecutive years.
-In 2021, Gartner defined the security service edge (SSE)—which is an element SASE and a new category that includes SWG—and subsequently recognized Zscaler as a Leader in the 2022 and 2023 Gartner Magic Quadrant for Security Service Edge.
+In 2021, Gartner defined the security service edge (SSE)—an element of SASE and a new category that includes SWG—and subsequently recognized Zscaler as a Leader in the 2022, 2023, and 2024 Gartner Magic Quadrant for Security Service Edge.